linode/docs/docs/uptime/analytics/how-to-use-webalizer-to-analyze-web-traffic-on-debian-8-jessie.md

 ## Before You Begin

-This tutorial expects that you have ssh access to your server with Debian 8 (Jessie) installed.
+Ensure that you have ssh access to your server with Debian 8 (Jessie) installed.
 You'll also need the following:

 *   **a LEMP (Linux, Nginx (pronounced "engine x"), MySQL, PHP) stack**.
-To install a LEMP stack you can follow [this tutorial](https://www.linode.com/docs/websites/lemp/lemp-server-on-debian-8).
+To install a LEMP stack you can follow [this guide](https://www.linode.com/docs/websites/lemp/lemp-server-on-debian-8).
 However, you can skip the Nginx configuration because we'll address it later on in this tutorial.
 *   **a non-root user with sudo priviledges**.
-To create a non-root user with sudo privileges you can follow the steps in [this tutorial](https://www.linode.com/docs/tools-reference/linux-users-and-groups).
+To create a non-root user with sudo privileges you can follow the steps in [this guide](https://www.linode.com/docs/tools-reference/linux-users-and-groups).

 ## Install and Configure Webalizer